tzeikob/javascript-patterns/control-flow/sequential-execution/README.md

 ### Sequential execution with callbacks ###

 Let's start by making the assumption that a sequential execution of tasks should be started given two arguments, an **input** of any type and the **completion callback**.
-Each task in execution is responsible to invoked the next in order task passing both the completion callback along with any result computed so far.
+Each task in execution is responsible to invoke the next in order task passing both the completion callback along with any result computed so far.
 In the case of an error is thrown at any given time, the execution should be canceled immediately by invoking the completion callback with the error.
 One critical rule is that the completion callback should be called only once and either with an error only or the result.

 In order to keep our code as clean as possible we can split the execution of each task in a separate function instead of hard coding invocations within the lexical scope of a single function.
 Now assume we have a generic asynchronous function called `operation` which just expects two arguments, an `input` and a `callback`, the following code is an implementation of a sequential execution of three tasks using this asynchronous operation.